zephyrproject-rtos/trusted-firmware-m/docs/platform/rpi/rp2350/readme.rst

 .. note::

    This platform port relies on
-   `Raspberry Pi Pico SDK <https://github.com/raspberrypi/pico-sdk>`__ Make sure it is either cloned locally or available to download during build.
+   `Raspberry Pi Pico SDK <https://github.com/raspberrypi/pico-sdk>`__.
+   Make sure it is either cloned locally or available to download during build.
-   SDK version used for testing: SDK 2.0.0 release
+   SDK version used for testing: SDK 2.0.0 release.

 .. note::